Painting

 About 15 years ago I starting exploring pinhole photography, a medium that suits my crafty and curious nature.
 The pinhole photography process allows me to make my own cameras, take photos, develop the negatives in a darkroom, and finally make contact or digital prints.
 Even though the process is low-tech, it’s a challenging art form that continues to engage and delight me.

-Frances Cockburn lives in Hamilton, Ontario.
+Born in Ontario, Frances Cockburn now lives in Montreal, Quebec.